 The lower levels of the development will offer creative, cultural and commercial space, with the residential component located above within a series of taller building elements.

-A hotel is provided overlooking the public Pump House Park; named after the former Victorian pump house, a vital piece of canal infrastructure and local history.
-The Park features dwell spaces and a large industrial art installation referencing the form of the original Pump House building.
+A new Pump House Park is named after the former Victorian pump house, a vital piece of canal infrastructure and local history.
+It features dwell spaces and a large industrial art installation referencing the original building.

 The development aims to restore the urban edge to Upper Trinity Street, providing a legible cityscape for both pedestrians at street level, those walking along the future Sky Park and passengers arriving by train and tram.

-Overall the scheme aims ‘to create a thriving creative and cultural hub with a high-quality, and easily accessible environment in Digbeth’ in line with the council’s emerging Digbeth masterplan.
+Overall, the scheme aims ‘to create a thriving creative and cultural hub with a high-quality, easily accessible environment in Digbeth’ – in line with the council’s emerging Digbeth masterplan.
 It aims to work in unison with its rich heritage and emerging neighbours.